The Importance of Discussing Assumptions when Teaching Bootstrapping: Introduction

+With this article we aim to further contribute to the discussion in two ways.
+First, we have compiled key theoretical details about simple bootstrap-based inferential methods and we explain these in a manner that is geared towards instructors of introductory statistics courses.
+Given that the majority of introductory statistics courses are taught outside of statistics departments \parencite[e.g.][]{garfield2000best, moore2001undergraduate, hulsizer2009guide} we purpose to make our discussion accessible to instructors with academic backgrounds outside of statistics.
+Second, we give examples of ways in which instructors can use simulations to explain some of the assumptions behind these methods to students in an accessible manner.

-In this article, we highlight the importance of discussing the assumptions behind simple bootstrap hypothesis tests and confidence intervals.
-By assumptions, we mean the suppositions under which the theoretical details of these intervals are derived.
-Namely, those having to do with pivotal quantities.
-Our focus is on the studentized, basic, and percentile bootstrap intervals and their corresponding hypothesis tests.
-We choose this focus because these methods, or methods related to them, are often taught in undergraduate introductory statistics courses, such as those previously noted.
+By assumptions, we mean the hypotheses under which the theoretical results about these intervals are derived - in particular those having to do with pivotal quantities and normality.
+We discuss the basic, percentile, and studentized intervals and the $t$-interval with bootstrap standard error.
+These will be defined in Section 3.
+We also discuss corresponding hypothesis tests based on inversion of these intervals.
+We choose this focus because these methods are often taught in undergraduate introductory statistics courses.

-In Section 2, we discuss the benefits of and current issues pertaining to teaching statistical computing and the bootstrap, as found in the literature on statistics education.
-In Section 3, we discuss the theoretical details of the bootstrap in order to clearly point out the assumptions behind these methods.
-In Section 4, we use simulation to evaluate the performance of these methods when their assumptions are or are not met.
-In Section 5, we discuss tools that can be used when teaching the bootstrap, including a new \texttt{R} package that emphasizes communicating assumptions.
-We finish in Section 6 with some concluding remarks.
+In Section 2, we discuss the benefits of teaching the bootstrap and some issues pertaining to the bootstrap, as found in the literature on statistics education.
+In Section 3, we explain the theoretical details of the bootstrap and clearly point out the assumptions behind these methods.
+In Section 4, we provide examples of simulations that instructors can use to discuss some of the assumptions of these methods with students in introductory statistics courses.
+Lastly, in Section 5 we provide concluding remarks.